 - To give a reasonable time-out within the classroom

 - Shoes that lace up.
-This makes it both easy and safe to move around during play.
+It makes it both easy and safe to move around.

-- A sweater to wear in case the room gets chilly.
+- A sweater or jacket in case the room gets chilly.

 Every class at the Playhouse is unique, and our teaching artists employ a variety of techniques and genres, with different approaches and outcomes.
 Most camps for younger students, particularly for kindergarten, first and second grades are focused on creative dramatics.
 Creative drama sparks children’s natural abilities to become the characters they hear about in the books they love.
 These camps are literature-based and designed to foster listening and cooperative skills as well as self-esteem and individual expression.
 A creative drama typically class does not culminate in a “performance” on the final day, however students are given the tools to share each day’s story with their families.